 - 5% additional pet discount - 2.5% Southern Cross Health Society Member discount - 2.5% direct debit discount. - > You can read more about the discounts we offer and how we apply them at: southerncrosspet.co.nz/discounts-terms-conditions

-Discounts on your policy are noted in the footnote of your policy premium chart, which forms part of your welcome pack or renewal pack.
+Discounts on your policy are noted on your tax invoice, which forms part of your welcome pack or renewal pack.

 If you fail to pay your premium on time